How many EMDR sessions will I need?

 Is it possible that once we’ve agreed to work together that you may not recommend EMDR for me?
 If so, what happens next?

 Yes, this could be the case— We cannot guarantee that EMDR therapy would be the best form of treatment for you from just a 20 minute consultation.
 And even once you and your therapist start working together, they can’t know ahead of time how you will personally respond to EMDR.
-Every client responds differently to treatment, and it is more important that you get what you want out of therapy rather than making sure we do a certain kind of therapy modality.
+Every client responds differently to treatment (this is the case with any treatment modality), and it is more important that you get what you want out of therapy rather than making sure we do a certain kind of therapy modality.
 If EMDR (or any other form of therapy for that matter) is not helpful to you, we will discuss other approaches or if your therapist is the right fit for your needs.

 Do therapists at EMDR Therapy Austin incorporate other treatment modalities into therapy in addition to EMDR?